Tyrn/wei/the-insider-en.typ

      The next evening, the phone rang in  Bemish's office.
-Ross called  - an ex-colleague of Giles - now his deputy on security issues.
+Ross called---an ex-colleague of Giles---now his deputy on security issues.

      "We have an emergency," Ross said.
 "A packer boy was knifed.
 We got the killer."